Medard-1/Child_Protection_Data_Analysis/README.md

 ---

 ## 🔍 Problem Definition
-Can we identify vulnerable groups of children and map areas of high risk using big data techniques applied to socio-demographic and protection indicators?
+Can we identify geographic patterns of child vulnerability using socio-economic and protection-related data to guide targeted child welfare interventions??
 This project seeks to answer that using real-world data through clustering, visualization, and interactivity.

 ---